alessandrobologna/docker-pagespeed/README.md

 PAGESPEED | on | Can be used to optionally turn PageSpeed completely off, therefore acting as a simple reverse proxy PROXY_PATH | _assets | When resources in PROXY_DOMAINS or HTTPS_PROXY_DOMAINS are rewritten in the FRONTEND uri space, their url is constructed as _assets/plain/domain/path to avoid clashes within the uri space.
 If /_assets/ is already used by your site, the value can be changed to avoid conflicts
 REAL_IP_FROM | 0.0.0.0/24 | A white space delimited list of CIDRs to configure the recursive discovery of the client real ip using the [nginx real ip module](http://nginx.org/en/docs/http/ngx_http_realip_module.html)
+REAL_IP_HEADER | X-Real-Ip | The custom header that will be sent to backends with the cient real ip (see also REAL_IP_FROM)
-RESIZE_PATH | _resize | Allows on the flight resizing of images (jpg only).
-The image must resized in one of the authorized domains, and the resized url would for instance _resize/[width]x[height]/www.example.com/images/big.jpg. [width] and [height] are expressed in pixels and can be set to - if the resize should not constrain that dimension.
+RESIZE_PATH | _resize | Allows resizing of jpg images on the fly.
+The original image file must reside in one of the authorized domains; if the url for the image is `http://www.example.com/images/big.jpg`, then the resized url can be accessed with `/_resize/[width]x[height]/www.example.com/images/big.jpg.` [width] and [height] are expressed in pixels and can be set to - if the resize should not constrain that dimension.
 Since the result image will also be optmized by PageSpeed, conversion to webp and quality can be set with PageSpeed options
 REWRITE_LEVEL| CoreFilters | Set the PageSpeed [rewrite level](https://developers.google.com/speed/pagespeed/module/config_filters)
 SERVER_NAME | | The fully qualified hostname where you are running PageSpeed.
 It can be your local docker-machine ip address, the elastic beanstalk server, or any other name that you have assigned to it.
 MIN_TTL | 120 | The time period, in seconds, for which PageSpeed will keep cached responses in Varnish cache